SofieVerrewaere/sofieverrewaere.github.io/_posts/2018-11-17-Second place in the European Big Data Prize.md

 The predictors used in the final model are:

-* The current value and a flag if it is missing
+* The current value and a flag if it is missing value
 * Periodical features of the part of the day (sin/cos projection)
 * Periodical features of the part of the week (sin/cos projection)
-* Lagged values (1, 2, 3, 4, 5, 6, 7, 10, …, 296): first and last lag are absolute scaled values[0, 1], others are relative changes of the scaled lagged values (more detailed info is given below in §input).
+* Lagged values (1, 2, 3, 4, 5, 6, 7, 10, …, 296): first and last lag are absolute scaled values[0, 1], others are relative changes of the scaled lagged values
 * Lagged missing values (1, 2, 3, 4, 5, 6, 7, 10, …, 296): True/False/missing values
-* Last not missing value: relative change of the lagged values/missing
+* Last not missing value: relative change of the lagged values/missing value
-* Number of consecutive zeros: scaled [0,1],
+* Number of consecutive zeros: scaled [0,1]:
    * 1: >= 300 consecutive values,
    * 0: no zeros